 The journey of a piece of clothing

 When understanding the impact of our individual purchases, we need to consider the entire journey the item has taken before it gets to us.
 Chances are, no matter how more sustainable a fashion brand might be, that item of clothing has, at some point and in some form, travelled around the world.
 Bummer.

 The standard life cycle of an item of clothing looks something like this:

 As the diagram indicates, the journey is complex and lengthy.
 It’s extremely rare for raw materials to be grown, processed, sewn, and sold all in one location.
 Each stage of the supply chain has some form of impact on the environment.

 When we look at shipping specifically, the impact on the environment is considerable.
 Ships handle roughly 90% of global trade, transporting nearly 10 billion metric tons (11 billion tons) of goods per year.
-It has been estimated that shipping accounts for 3 to 4 % of human-caused carbon emissions and a recent report from the European parliament estimated that number could rise as high as 17% by 2050.
+It has been estimated that shipping accounts for 2.5% of of the world’s total CO2 emissions and a 2015 report from the European parliament estimated that number could rise as high as 17% by 2050.
 Yikes.

 Despite this pretty major carbon impact, transport via boat is actually the cheapest and most carbon-efficient option we have right now.
 A big ship will emit about 10 grams (0.4 ounces) of carbon dioxide to transport 1 metric ton of cargo 1 kilometre (2 tons of cargo 1 mile).
 That’s roughly half as much as a train, one-fifth as much as a truck, and nearly a fiftieth of what an aeroplane would emit to accomplish the same task.
 This last point is important—we’ll come back to it shortly.

 So, what’s better?
-Buying ethical online, or buying ‘fast fashion’ locally?
+Buying online, or buying locally?